 The Compot is unique.
 It does not need to be dry to work.
 If fact – wet and slushy is perfect

-Soaking your scraps in your waste water will make the waste disappear quicker as well as allowing you to add a lot more waste to your pots than you would otherwise be able to do.
+Soaking your scraps in your wastewater will make the waste disappear quicker as well as allowing you to add a lot more waste to your pots than you would otherwise be able to do.
+Especially if you are on water restrictions.

-If you have a problem with roots in your garden just twist the Compot around occasionally when you are filling it if possible.
+If you have a problem with roots in your garden just twist the Compot around occasionally when you are filling it – if possible.
 The roots will then grow around the pot rather than in the pot.
-Though I have never had a problem and I confess I never turn them anymore.
-Generally speaking if you are looking after your garden (that is keeping it moist) the roots will not grow into the pot as long as there is activity in the pot from you continually topping them up.
+Though I have never had a problem and I confess I rarely turn mine.
+Generally speaking, if you are looking after your garden (that is keeping it moist) the roots will not grow into the pot as long as there is activity in the pot from you continually topping them up.
 See below tip also.

 You might find roots growing into your Compot because the surrounding soil is so dry that the plants are finding their way into the pot because that is where all the moisture and nutrients are.
 Keep the water up to your plants or you might find it easier to move the pot to a better spot.
 Alternately add water retention material to the soil (such as Zeolite) to make water available to the plants when the soil is dry.
 If it is a big tree you might need to add soil conditioner as well until your pots have improved the soil sufficiently to retain water and not require further assistance.

-Diatomaceous Earth can also help with water retention as it hold 200 times it’s weight in water.
+Diatomaceous Earth can also help with water retention as it holds 200 times its weight in water.
 Plus it is a good bug controller.
+But it can, of course, kill your good bugs as well.
+So use sparingly.

-I have heard that fermented food waste deters dogs, so you could try the method of filling your scrap bucket with your waste water and letting it sit overnight or for a few days (if you have the time and space) before you empty it into your Compot.
-The mixture of all the odours and the fermentation smell will keep the dogs away.
+To the best of my knowledge fermented food waste deters most dogs but not all dogs, so you could try the method of filling your scrap bucket with your wastewater and letting it sit overnight or for a few days (if you have the time and space) before you empty it into your Compot.
+The mixture of all the odours and the fermentation smell will generally keep most dogs away.
 You may need to experiment with how long you need to soak your scraps for your dogs to stay away.
-I have had dogs in my yard on numerous occasions and they have never gone near my pots but I do let my scraps ferment in water (mainly because I am too busy to empty them every day , plus this save me time – I only have to do it once a week)
+And you may find you need to leave meat out.
+I have had dogs in my yard on numerous occasions and they have never gone near my pots but I do let my scraps ferment in water for quite a long time (mainly because I am too busy to empty them every day, plus this saves me time – I only have to do it once a week or often in my case – once every 4 weeks – yuk!. lol )

 Another option is to put some of your dog’s poop in with your waste.
 Many dogs don’t like the smell of their own poop so will not touch the Compot.
 But don’t do this in your veggie garden.
-You can use the Compot just for disposing of dog poo also.
-It works a treat, but be sure to moisten the dog poo as the worms will not eat the dry waste.
-So you can use your Compot for ALL your kitchen waste and animal excrement.
+You can use the Compot just for disposing of dog poo on its own.
+It works a treat, but be sure to moisten the dog poo as the worms will not eat the dry waste and neither will the Soldier Flies.
+The Compot works better if you mix some of your kitchen waste with your dog waste because it seems to give the bugs a variety of food to eat.
+Thus you can use your Compot for ALL your kitchen waste and animal excrement.
+The choice is yours.
+Experiment with your dog first to see if they go near fermented waste on top of the ground.
+Then put a dollop of their dog waste on top of this waste.
+If they want to roll in it you will probably find that nothing will stop them digging up a Compot but leaving meat out might work.
+Several methods to test before you consider using a Compot with your dogs.

 Another option is to put some beer in the Compot as the dogs don’t like the malt or fermented smell of the beer.
 But I think that is a waste of good beer.
 Maybe use old wasted beer.